Temporary highway licences

 The council has a festive lighting policy, guidance notes, and risk assessment template to support the licensing of festive lights and christmas decorations.
 All applicants should read and understand these as the London Borough of Bromley reserves the right to reject any application that fails to meet any part of them.

-In order to consider an application you will need to complete an online application.
-You will need to:
+In order to consider a request you will need to complete an online application, the process for which is explained in our festive lighting policy.

 We ask that all applications are submitted at least two months in advance, and by the latest 30 August.
 Bromley Council will aim to process and grant all licences by mid-November, however please be aware that certain more complex applications may take longer than this.